SaiSanjithSivapuram/askai-impact-future/README.md

 Ask a question in the input field and wait for a response

 ## Terms & Conditions
 Please do not misue the application features and ensure that questions are asked responsibly.
-This is a testing version and I am not responsible for any loss or damage not any wrong usage.
+This is a testing version and I am not responsible for any loss or damage nor any wrong usage.

 Updated: 04/01/2025